amrast/webtest/ReadMe.md

 The service takes a very long time to start and about 4GB of RAM to load the word2vec model.
 Therefore it is recommented to start the service only once and let it run in the background, meanwhile any (client)application code is invoked independently from this service.

-The NLS-Service is started by invoking the specified jar from the step above
+The NL-Service is started by invoking the specified jar from the step above
 ```
 java -jar -Xmx4G language-analysis-app-1.0-SNAPSHOT-standalone.jar
 ```